aip956/Java_SOLID_OOP_Docker_SQLite/README.md

 * Included in the game code is Logback.
 While I was coding it was helpful for debugging.
 I've kept it in the code so that if the code is extended, logging can continue to help debug.

 I've also added a .gitignore file to prevent certain files from being committed to the git repository.
 This will help keep the repository clean and focused.

+## Future improvements
+* Research other databases: I could use Mockito to generate data and test more robust databases (e.g. Postgres, MySQL, etc.)
+* Add an AI Player: I'd create a new AIPlayer class that extends Player.
+The core of the AIPlayer will be a method that generates the guesses.
+I'd then modify the Game class